jeremy-neale/user.js/README.md

 This user.js script is designed to be simple and compatible.

-1. All `telemetry` is disabled, including default, crash reports, studies,
+1. All `telemetry` is disabled, including default telemetry, crash reports, and studies.

 -> Telemetry is data collection/tracking that sends data to Mozilla servers.